eberban/eberban/books/refgram/src/vocabulary/event_tenses.md

 ## Event words

 *ski* allows to related an event (E slot) with its defining propositon (A slot).
-It evaluates this proposition with its own **inner common timespan**, and doesn't relate it with the **outer common timespan**.
+It evaluates this proposition with its own **inner common timespan**, and doesn't relate it with another event.
 "I like the event of [you dance]" doesn't means that the "liking" and the "dancing" occurs at the same time.
 Inside a *ski* or in a sentence, *skul* can be used to refer to the current event.